PeterLinuxOS/auto-steamguard/README.md

 4.Create a new folder named maFiles in the same directory as the VertigoBoostPanel.exe file.
 5.Move the required maFiles into this newly created maFiles folder.
 6.Run the auto_steamguard.exe as administrator.
+#ToDO
+> More effective recognition of letters and numbers.
+> Connect recognition with AI